 A special version of NVMe over Fabrics is NVMe over RDMA (or NVMe/RDMA).
 It implements a direct communication channel between a storage controller and a remote memory region (RDMA = Remote Direct Memory Access).
 This lowers the CPU overhead for remote access to storage (and other peripheral devices).
 To achieve that, NVMe/RDMA bypasses the kernel stack, hence it mitigates the memory copying between the driver stack, the kernel stack, and the application memory.

-NVMe over RDMA is available in two sub-protocols, NVMe over Infiniband and NVMe over RoCE (Remote Direct Memory Access over Converged Ethernet).
-Some cloud providers offer the possibility for NVMe over RDMA access through their virtual networks.
+NVMe over RDMA has two sub-protocols: NVMe over Infiniband and NVMe over RoCE (Remote Direct Memory Access over Converged Ethernet).
+Some cloud providers offer NVMe over RDMA access through their virtual networks.

 How does NVMe/TCP Compare to ISCSI?